Jdvakil/notes/Key_words/README.md

 - Supervised learning: A model that takes a dataset with correct answers as an input and predicts a model output
 - Training: The process of determining ideal parameters for the model (weights and biases)
 - Unsupervised learning: A model that takes a dataset with no correct answers labeled.
 Model clusters meaningful patterns.
+- Example: Values that make up a dataset
+- Feature: The input variables of an example
+- Inference: Deployment of an evaluated model
+- Label: The output/result of the features of an example
+- Loss: The difference between the predicted value vs the actual value